Forbes Bank

 Forbes Bank was a bank in the British Crown dependency of the Isle of Man, providing private and business banking services to the local population.
-Forbes Bank crashed spectacularly in 1843 resulting in hardship, unemployment, bankruptcy and destitution for many of the inhabitants of the Island.
+The bank operated from 1826 until it crashed spectacularly in 1843 resulting in hardship, unemployment, bankruptcy and destitution for many of the inhabitants of the Island.

 History

 Origins

 The early history of banking on the Isle of Man is rife with incompetence and mismanagement.
 Whilst the earliest banks in England were an integral part in trading as far back as the 12th Century, banking was unknown on the Isle of Man until the beginning of the 19th Century.

 The earliest Manx bank began business in 1802 at Castletown.
 It was known as the Isle of Man Bank and carried on trading until 1818.

 A feature of Manx life at that time was a profusion of bank notes in circulation issued by tradesmen for small amounts and an Act to control note issues was passed in 1817.
 Five bank licences were issued under this law.
 The archives deposited in the Rolls Office reveal the fact that in 1817 five banks were authorised to transact banking business and issue notes in the Island, among them being John and Alexander Spittall, Gawne and McWhannell, Forbes Bank, and the better known Holmes' Bank.